ntbog/2048-ntbog/README.md

 Each time, the evaluation function at leaf nodes should be a weighted sum of the following two factors:

-- The points that can be obtained in at the end of simulation (either the total points or just the additional points from the current position).
+- The points that can be obtained at the end of simulation (either the total points or just the additional points from the current position).
 - The highest tile that can be achived at the end of the simulation.

 A simple sum may work already, but you can tune the weights and see if they change the performance.